Soap Alums Voice Characters in ‘Scooby-Doo’ Based Adventure Film ‘SCOOB!’ to Be Released Digitally

 ATWT, B&B and Y&R actors in the first theatrical animated version of Scooby-Doo.

-Soaps.com readers and Scooby-Doo fans should know several soap opera actors, present and past, will be lending their voice talents to Warner Bros.
+On March 13, Soaps.com let our readers and Scooby-Doo fans should know several soap opera actors, present and past, will be lending their voice talents to Warner Bros.
 Pictures upcoming animated theatrical release, SCOOB!.
 In the film, Mckenna Grace (Faith Newman, Young and the Restless) voices a young Daphne Blake, Gina Rodriguez (Beverly, Bold and the Beautiful) portrays Velma Dinkley and Amanda Seyfried (As the World Turns Lucinda “Lucy” Montgomery and All My Children’s Joni Stafford) plays a grown Daphne.
 The film was co-written by Young and the Restless’ Eyal Podell (Adrian Korbel).
 The screenplay is from Adam Sztykiel and Kelly Fremon Craig, based on a story by Matt Lieberman, and characters originally created by Joe Ruby and Ken Spears.
 Tony Cervone directed the film.

 In SCOOB!, Shaggy and Scooby find themselves kidnapped by the Blue Falcon (Mark Wahlberg, Ted), with Fred (Zac Efron, The Greatest Showman), Daphne and Velma on the case to find their friends.
 During their investigation, they cross paths with Dick Dastardly (Jason Isaacs of the Harry Potter franchise).
 In order to solve the mystery, they have to revisit the past, including how Shaggy and his best friend Scooby became two of the world’s most beloved crime busters.
 The story takes us back to where it all began, when a young Scooby and Shaggy first meet, and teamed up with Velma, Daphne, and Fred to launch Mystery Incorporated.